shehzadhashmis/springcloudwatch/README.md

 ## Access CloudWatch From AWS Console
-Login to AWS Console [https://console.aws.amazon.com](https://console.aws.amazon.com) Select CloudWatch from the available services and then from the left side panel expand Metrics where you can find All metrics
+Login to AWS Console [https://console.aws.amazon.com](https://console.aws.amazon.com) Select CloudWatch from the available services and then from the left side panel expand Metrics where you can find All metrics.

 <img width="1666" alt="Screen Shot 2021-09-21 at 9 34 50 AM" src="https://user-images.githubusercontent.com/91077741/134118172-bfb33548-857d-4760-8f85-e980e533441a.png">